Kirk o' Field: Surroundings

 The church's name is recorded in Latin as name as Ecclesia Sanctae Mariae in Campis: "the church of St Mary in the Fields.
-"The Fields" refers to the fact that the church initially outside the town wall.
-The church possessed a successful garden, covering that stretched down to the Cowgate, incorporating the area now represented by Old College, Infirmary Street, High School Yards.
+"The Fields" refers to the fact that the church was initially outside the town wall.
+The church possessed a successful garden that stretched down to the Cowgate, incorporating the area now represented by Old College, Infirmary Street, High School Yards.
 From this garden, James IV obtained the seeds to plant his "new garden" at Stirling Castle.

 With the construction of the Flodden Wall between 1513 and 1515, the church was brought within the burgh's boundaries.
 The south wall of the church's grounds was strengthened to create the new wall.
 The wall at the church was rebuilt in 1567.
 The church's tower commanded the view over the southern entry to the town at Potterrow Port, which was also known as the Kirk o' Field Port.
 The church gave its name to the wynd now known as College Wynd.
 Initially, it was known as the Wynd of the Blessed Virgin Mary in the Field.

 With the college's expansion in the 16th century, new houses were constructed around the church for the provost, precentor, and prebendaries.
 The prebendaries' houses and the hospital attached to them were destroyed by the English during Hertford's raid in 1544.
 The church also possessed a tenement dedicated to the altar of St Katherine, located in the Cowgate at the foot of what is now Blair Street.
 The Duke of Châtellerault purchased the remains of the hospital around 1551 and built a mansion noted for its gardens and painted windows.
 This later served as the University of Edinburgh's library, only being demolished in 1798.